 ">

-Not because anyone has failed.
-But because every other part of the system — the agencies, the platforms, the measurement vendors — has a commercial reason not to answer it clearly.
-We don't.
+Most companies can't answer clearly.
+Not because anyone has failed — but because every other part of the system has a commercial reason not to make the answer easy to establish.
+Verso Insights doesn't.

 of marketing budgets go to work that was never properly directedBetterBriefs Project